btcgear/OpenCart_Bitcoin/README.md

 This is an OpenCart payment module that communicates with a bitcoin client using JSON RPC.

-This code accurately converts USD to BTC using the up-to-the-minute MtGox average.
+This code accurately converts any Mt.Gox-compatible currency to BTC using the up-to-the-minute Mt.Gox values for average trade vaule and last trade value.
 It is completely self contained and requires no cron jobs or external hardware other than a properly configured bitcoind server.
 Every order creates a new bitcoin address for payment and gives it a label corresponding to the order_id of the order.
 It installs like any other OpenCart plugin and it is completely integrated with OpenCart.

 This extension has been tested with OpenCart versions between 1.5.2.1 and 1.5.4.1.